Calathea veitchiana Care Instructions: Watering, Light, Soil, Propagation, Problems

 Calathea veitchiana is one of the popular Calathea varieties and bears large, beautifully, patterned leaves with purple undersides.

-The top of the leaves can be green or purple with very magnificent patterns which places this plant among the purple-leaved plants and is one of the best plants for the office space for adding a splash of color.
+The top of the leaves can be green or purple with very magnificent patterns which places this plant among the purple-leaved plants and is one of the well-liked plants for the office space for adding a splash of color.

 Calathea Medallion, Calathea veitchiana